 Unlike many other nursing jobs, a certified nursing assistant doesn’t need a high school diploma or earn a bachelor’s degree or higher to practice.
 Formal training resulting in a post-secondary CNA Certificate is required.
 The training typically marries basic nursing principles with hands-on supervised clinical work.

-CNA Classes graduates aren’t completely done once their state-required education is complete.
+CNA Class graduates aren’t completely done once their state-required education is complete.
 They must pass a state exam proving their competency and if they do so, they are listed in the state registry.
 The Connecticut Department of Health can provide comprehensive information on what exactly is needed to become a CNA.
 Some will require a background (criminal) check or continuing education.

 Certified Nursing Assistant Job Description: